erabhi95/Dominos-Pizza-Sales-Analysis-Using-Power-BI/README.md

 ### Data Sources
-The primary dataset used for this analysis is the 'Dominos Sales Data' excel data , containg detailed information about the sales made by the store in 2023.
+The primary dataset used for this analysis is the 'Dominos Sales Data' excel data , containing detailed information about the sales made by the store in 2023.

 ### Tools
 1. **Microsoft SQL Server Management Studio** - For Data querying